Skip navigation

 Recognition of collections

-1. The Collections Advisory Group is responsible for reviewing each proposed collection’s statement of significance, and considering whether to recommend the collection for recognition.
+1. The ANU Collections Advisory Group is responsible for reviewing the Collection Management Plan (including a Significance Assessment) for each ‘identified collection’, and determining whether the collection should be recommended for recognition as a University Collection.

-2. The granting or removal of recognition of a collection will be decided by the Deputy Vice-Chancellor (Research), acting with advice from the Collections Advisory Group.
+2. The granting or removal of recognition of a collection will be decided by the Deputy Vice-Chancellor (Research & Innovation), acting with advice from the ANU Collections Advisory Group.

-2. The Collections Advisory Group will provide advice to the Deputy Vice-Chancellor (Research) and facilitate the:
+2. The Collections Advisory Group provides advice to the Deputy Vice-Chancellor (Research & Innovation) and has the responsibility to:

 Ownership and responsibility